oqlaalrefai/firstproject/README.md

-# this profile for computer programming schoolarship
+# Reading Notes

 ## Welcome to my GitHub Pages
 Hello,
 my name is **Oqla Alrefai**, I graduated the last semester with a bachelor's degree in biomedical engineering from Yarmouk University.
 CAD is now being used extensively in biomedical engineering in applications ranging so I have to expand my knowledge in programming.

+this website for summarize everything related to computer programming schoolarship
 ## **Code 102 - Intro to Software Development**

 | Table Of Content |